docelic/ruby-tailgate/README.md

 * Be extremely quick/efficient/convenient for the user
 * Be versatile such as blessed and blessed-contrib for Node.js
 * Be better than existing Ruby solutions, which are lagging behind
+* Do not reinvent core ideas; use established principles from Qt, STFL, etc.

 ## Features